ESMValGroup/ESMValTool_Tutorial/_episodes/03-supported-data.md

 > | Ice Water Path                                                                            | <a target="_blank" href="https://public.satproj.klima.dwd.de/data/ESA_Cloud_CCI/CLD_PRODUCTS/v3.0/">ESACCI-CLOUD</a>                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                | clivi        |
 {: .solution}

-## ESMValTool Tiers
-Observational datasets in ESMValTool are organised in tiers reflecting access restriction levels.
-- **Tier 1**
-Primarily Obs4MIPS where data is formatted, freely available and ready to use in ESMValTool.
-- **Tier 2**
-Data is freely available, CMORised datasets are available in *ct11* in ESMValTool.
-- **Tier 3**
-These datasets have access rectrictions, licensing and acknowledgement may be required so direct access to the data cannot be provided.
-NCI can provide support to download and CMORise.

 ## ESMValTool data download and CMORise
 ESMValTool has the capability to download and format certain observational datasets with